red-pencil/curriculum-vitae/index.md

 Mar 2019 - Jun 2019

-- Developedemote cooperation and existence application on mobile platform.
+- Developed remote cooperation and existence applications on mobile platform.
 - Advised the structure and interaction design of demo and product.